 - How is Thalidomide Celgene used?

-The recommended dose of Thalidomide Celgene is four capsules a day, taken at the same time, preferably at bedtime.
-The capsules can be taken with or without food.
+The recommended dose of Thalidomide Celgene is 200 mg (4 capsules) a day, taken at the same time, preferably at bedtime.
+In patients over 75 years of age a starting dose of 100 mg (2 capsules) a day is recommended.
 Thalidomide Celgene can be used for a maximum of 12 treatment cycles, with each cycle lasting six weeks.
 The doctor may delay, reduce or stop doses if the patient experiences certain side effects, including blood clots, nerve damage, rash, low heart rate, fainting or sleepiness.
 Each patient should also receive an anticoagulant (a medicine to prevent the formation of blood clots) for at least the first five months of treatment, after careful assessment of the patient’s individual risk.

 - How does Thalidomide Celgene work?